 The Honor Level System is an incentive system designed to recognize students for good behavior.
 An emphasis is placed on teaching students to be responsible for their own actions.
 The ultimate goal of this system is to build an atmosphere where students strive to be responsible citizens.
 The incentives for appropriate behavior include prizes, food, field trips, assemblies, dances, special events, and other rewards of interest to our students.
 This system will also work in concert with the school's discipline code.
-Inappropriate behavior results in a series of progressive and an accumulation consequences demerits.
-A student's Honor Level is adversely affected as the number of This can disqualify demerits increases. incentives students from some privileges.
+Inappropriate behavior results in а series progressive of accumulation consequences and an demerits.
+A student's Honor Level is adversely affected as the number of demerits increases.
+This can disqualify students from some incentives privileges.
 There will be consequences for inappropriate behavior.
 Although this system coordinates discipline within the school, it is not meant to replace teachers' own classroom expectations or management styles.
 The Honor Level System has been used with great success in schools all over the nation.

-Honor Level 1 0 demerits

-Honor Level 2 1-9 demerits
+Honor Level 1 0 demerits Honor Level 2 1-9 demerits

 Honor Level 3 10-19 demerits

 Honor Level 4 20 or more

+demerits

-ALL students begin the school year as ALL-STARS .
+ALL students begin the school year as

+ALL-STARS .